 An event that poses a threat to the validity of the test.
 Examples may include such situations as a release of secure materials or a security/system risk.
 These circumstances have external implications for the Consortium and may result in a Consortium decision to remove the test item(s) from the available secure bank.

-Finally, on page 62, several examples of breaches are described:
+Finally, several examples of breaches are described:

 Administrator or Coordinator modifying student responses or records at any time.